Mutuma-Gitonga/phase-1-capstone-project-weather-app/README.md

 ## Extra Functionality I Want to Add
 - Allowing user to set home location, then affixing it's current weather info on the app which refreshes periodically, say every 3 hours.
 - Adding a progress loading indicator as a user awaits the weather details to fetch and display.
+- Use document fragments to create the weather data section elements to improve performance.